Hi Mads. In November of 2008, my skin disorder was determined as acne.

 The very best thing that you can do for your skin is regarding skincare is cleansing your skin with a mild cleansing product.
 It will not help your skin by using a cleanser, which contains harsh ingredients, which will only make the acne worse.

 Besides cleansing your skin, you should also use a product containing exfoliating/peeling ingredients.
 This could be either an AHA (Alpha Hydroxy Acid) or a BHA (Beta Hydroxy Acid), where BHA will definitely be the better choice of treatment, because it penetrates the deeper layers of the skin.
 Unfortunately, there are not many BHA products on the market, so an AHA can be used instead.
-Danish Skin Care carries a BHA peeling “Smooth Skin Treatment”, which in addition to BHA also contains a lot of ingredients that are good for your skin.
+Danish Skin Care carries a BHA peeling “Perfect Skin Power Treat”, which in addition to BHA also contains a lot of ingredients that are good for your skin.

 If your skin has breakouts with big infected blemishes, Benzoyl Peroxide is the best and most effective ingredient that you can use.
 Unfortunately, this ingredient is forbidden to use in skincare products, but it is still available in Basiron, which you can buy in pharmacies.
 Basiron is a great product, which comes in both 5% and 10% solutions.
 It can be tempting to jump to using the 10% solution, but do not do that.
 Use 5% instead, it has been scientifically proved that 5% is just as effective when removing bacteria from the skin and it is less irritating for the skin.

 - Documented knowledge in a language that is easy to understand